-UNLV HOPE Scholars Program
+UNLV HOPE Scholars Program (For Housing Insecure Students)

 The UNLV HOPE Scholars Program is designed to help secure housing and academic/financial support for local unaccompanied homeless youth who are graduating high school and planning to attend UNLV.